19hours/sg-statutes/Acts/Companies Act.md

 ### Effect of application for a judicial management order

 227C\.
-During the period beginning with the presentation of a petition for a judicial management order and ending with the making of such an order or the dismissal of the petition —
+During the period beginning with the making of an application for a judicial management order and ending with the making of such an order or the dismissal of the application —

 (a) no resolution shall be passed or order made for the winding up of the company;